 \begin{equation} \begin{split} P(c_2|x) & = \frac{P(x|c_2) P(c_2)}{P(x)} = \frac{P(x|c_2) P(c_2)}{P(x|c_1) P(c_1) + P(x|c_2) P(c_2)} \newline & = \frac{1}{1 + \frac{\sigma_2}{\sigma_1} e^{\frac{\sigma_1^2(x-\mu_2)^2 - \sigma_2^2(x-\mu_1)^2}{2 \sigma_1^2 \sigma_2^2}}} \newline & = \frac{1}{1 + e^{\frac{-6x+9}{2}}} \end{split} \end{equation}

 In the previous section, we proved that the theoretically derived Bayesian posterior is the solution that minimizes the loss function used to train the neural network.
-But does this hold empirically?
+But, do networks actually learn the Bayesian posterior empirically?
 The above figure compares the theoretical solution with the solution learned by the neural network at different stages of training.
 As shown, the model gradually approximates the theoretical solution over the course of mini-batch updates.
 After 100 batches, the model’s output is nearly identical to the theoretical solution.

 Let us consider an even more challenging example, shown in the above figure, where we set \(\sigma_1=2\), \(\mu_1=0\), and \(\sigma_2=1\), \(\mu_2=3\).
 Compared to the previous example, the only change is that the center of the class 2 distribution has been shifted to the right.
 While the shape of the theoretically derived posterior remains quite similar to the earlier case, this shift makes it even more difficult for the model to learn the posterior accurately.